 Daylynn holds a Master of Arts in Community Art Education from the Rhode Island School of Design and a Bachelor of Fine Arts from the School of the Museum of Fine Arts through Tufts University.
-She has taught across the country in after-school programs, museums and camps.
-Her Master's thesis work explored why traditional schools do not work for many young people, and identified fundamental qualities of alternative education spaces where students are genuinely engaged in learning.
-She is passionate about creating non-traditional, interdisciplinary and inclusive environments that invite students to question- rather than accept- existing systems.
+She has taught across the country in both traditional and nontraditional environments.
+Her Master's thesis work explored why traditional schools do not genuinely engage many young people, and identified fundamental qualities of alternative education spaces where young people are invested not only in learning, but in the mutual aid of their communities as well.
+She is passionate about creating non-traditional, interdisciplinary and inclusive environments that invite young people to question- rather than accept- existing systems.

 Kate Stilwell, Equity Consultant